The takeaways from 35 co-living projects were distilled into these experimental designs

 “In the 1960s, there was . . . an emphasis on shared ownership, raising kids together, sharing labor,” he says.
 Today, the motivations are much broader: Some people do it to bring down costs, others seek a community of like-minded people who share their lifestyle, values, and politics.

 Many co-living developments are built in preexisting structures, like Chaortica, which is part of an intentional community network in San Francisco located in a century-old single-family residence with a garden and a greenhouse.
 Others, like the 18-story Starcity co-living startup in downtown San Jose, California, built their own buildings.
-Bathia says that the Starcity development is geared more toward short-term stays for residents who are new to the city and want to meet new people while saving money.
+Bhatia says that the Starcity development is geared more toward short-term stays for residents who are new to the city and want to meet new people while saving money.

 Co-living in the future